NOCTURNAL03/NOCTURNAL03/README.md

 -->

-- 🔭 I’m currently working on Python...
+- 🔭 I’m currently working on Python.
-- 🌱 I’m currently learning Javascript & Python...
+- 🌱 I’m currently learning more about Javascript & Python.
-- 👯 I’m looking to collaborate on Discord bots...
+- 👯 I’m looking to collaborate on Discord bots.
-- 💬 Ask me about Discord Bots, maybe I can help.
+- 💬 Ask me about Discord and Bots.
 - 📫 How to reach me: Discord.
 - ⚡ Fun fact: I like music ♬!